Novel Computing workshop

 The workshop will stimulate discussion on these issues with a view to subsequently inviting research proposals for funding.
 It is essential that the EDI principles are embedded within the proposed project intent, operation, and delivery.
 We will monitor and manage applications to attend the workshop to reflect a broad EDI composition of delegates.

-Indicative topics for discussion at the workshop include research with a national security focus, on:
+Indicative topics for discussion at the workshop included research with a national security focus, on:

 - Future computing market/community analysis: Usability/adoption/impacts/needs skills/challenges/values/EDI: What are the emerging problem domains?